-This year we will be celebrating ‘Purple Up Day’ on Tuesday 26th April; purple is a colour used to represent all military services and shows unity with each other.
+The children celebrate ‘Purple Up Day’ every April; purple is a colour used to represent all military services and shows unity with each other.
 This day is to celebrate the wonderful contributions our military children make to our community, bringing experiences from around the world.
 We celebrate our military children and thank them for their service.

 What support can we offer you as a military family?

 We have a Forces Liaison Mentor (FLM) who has first-hand experience of military life and therefore understands the unique challenges faced by military families.

 Our FLM works alongside our military families and within our school to: